-- Total assets for the District increased 90.1% in fiscal year 2017/18 from the previous fiscal year. - Cash and cash equivalents increased by 81.3% due to the issuance of bond proceeds. - Receivables increased 178.8% year over year primarily due to increased expenditures on the University Center in the amount of \$1,800,819, \$408,727.49 in major water damages and \$217,623.95 in winter damages, neither of which has been claimed nor reimbursed by the insurance as of yet. - Included in capital assets are the net values of buildings, land and equipment.
+- Total assets for the District decreased by 1.24% in fiscal year 2018-19 from the previous fiscal year. - Cash and cash equivalents decreased by 14.73% in fiscal year 2018-19 from the previous fiscal year. - Receivables decreased 12.73% year over year primarily due to expenditures on the University Center in the amount of \$1,800,819, \$408,727 in major water damages and \$217,624 in winter damages, of which was received in the current year. - Included in capital assets are the net values of buildings, land and equipment.
 The capitalization threshold is \$5,000 or higher based upon original acquisition cost and capital assets by nature must have a life of longer than one year.
-Capital assets increased 24.2% due to construction in process, and completed projects offset by annual depreciation expense. - Deferred outflows include items related to the implementation of GASB 68 and GASB 75 Accounting and Financial Reporting for Pensions and Other Postemployment Benefit Plans, and deferred charges on refunded bonds.
+Capital assets increased 4.38% due to construction in process, and completed projects offset by annual depreciation expense. - Deferred outflows include items related to the implementation of GASB 68 and GASB 75 Accounting and Financial Reporting for Pensions and Other Postemployment Benefit Plans, and deferred charges on refunded bonds.